temesgentimmy/n8n-telegram-ai-cv-builder/README.md

 ## ⚙️ How It Works

+User sends CV or details on Telegram → n8n receives the request → AI extracts and structures the information → HTML CV is generated → PDF is created → PDF is sent back to the user

 ---
 ## 📥 How to Import & Use

 1. Download the `Telegram CV Bot.json` file from this repository.